reynkun/DeepQNetwork/README.md

 pipenv run python train.py --double --dueling --per --modelenv=Breakout -O data/data-breakout
 ```

 Training may be stopped at anytime using ctrl-c and can be restarted by the running the same command.
-The program will read the options from the config file and continue training with the existing model.
+As long as the correct data directory is specified with `-O` option, the program will read the options from the config file and continue training with the existing model.

 You may also override certain options on subsequent training runs by specifying different options.
 For example, options like `--max-train` or `--eps` can be changed on the subsequent training runs.
 Network architecture options cannot be changed and will result in an error.
 Options like `--double` and `--dueling` will cause an error.